Masood Sarwer Wins 2022 High Note Global Prize in Photography

 Photography 4 Humanity News

-(New York, NY — November 30, 2022) — Photography 4 Humanity, the designated photography platform for the Right Here, Right Now Global Climate Alliance, proudly announces Masood Sarwer as the winner of the 2022 Global Prize.
-His evocative photograph, "The Endless Dance of Erosion," provides a poignant visual narrative of the devastating human impacts of land erosion in West Bengal, India, and underscores the urgent need for global climate justice.
+(New York, NY — November 30, 2022) — Photography 4 Humanity, the photography pillar of the High Note Global Initiative, proudly announces Masood Sarwer as the winner of the 2022 High Note Global Prize in Photography.
+His evocative photograph, The Endless Dance of Erosion — taken in Malda, West Bengal — provides a poignant visual narrative of the devastating human toll of land erosion along the Ganges, and the slow-motion displacement of communities whose homes are being dismantled, piece by piece, by the river itself.

-“The reason I took this photograph is to show the slow violence of the region and how it has created a permanent impact on the socioeconomic conditions and demographic dislocation,” said Sarwer.
-“The slow and steady riverbank erosion has not only given birth to a class of environmental refugees but also has denied the right to rehabilitation.”
+“The reason I took this photograph is to show the slow violence of the region and how it has created a permanent impact on the socioeconomic conditions and demographic dislocation.
+The slow and steady riverbank erosion has not only given birth to a class of environmental refugees but also has denied the right to rehabilitation.” — Masood Sarwer

-"The selected photographs in this exhibit show both the devastating humanitarian impacts of climate change and the urgency with which we must act to prevent further harm," said David Clark, founder and CEO of the Right Here, Right Now Global Climate Alliance.
-"These images have the power to shape our understanding of this global crisis in ways that words cannot."
+“The selected photographs in this exhibit show both the devastating humanitarian impacts of climate change and the urgency with which we must act to prevent further harm.
+These images have the power to shape our understanding of this global crisis in ways that words cannot.” — David Clark, founder, High Note Global

 By News March 11, 2026